-For comparison with Figures 2a and 2b, Figures 2c-2e displays the annual standard deviation for the three experiments with tides: NEATL-T, NEATL-T-HB, and NEATL-T-HB-HF.
-The inclusion of internal tides dramatically increases the high-frequency variability, particularly in the equatorial region.
-The increase is quite large off the Amazon shelf (near the equator), where internal tides are generated off the shelf break and propagate northeast and eastward into the open ocean (Jackson, 2004, 2007; Magalhaes et al., 2016), and around several bathymetry features/hot spots of the eastern North Atlantic basin, that is, the Sierra Leone Rise (~5°N), the Cape Verde islands (~15°N, Ray & Zaron, 2016), and the Atlantis-Meteor Seamount Complex/Azores islands (30-36°N) (Löb et al., 2020; Zhao et al., 2016).
+For comparison with Figures 2a-b, Figures 2c-e displays the annual standard deviation for the three experiments with tides: NEATL-T, NEATL-T-HB, and NEATL-T-HB-HF.
+The inclusion of 240 internal tides dramatically increases the high-frequency variability, particularly in the equatorial region.
+The increase is quite large off the Amazon shelf (near the equator), where internal tides are generated off the shelf break and propagate northeast and eastward into the open ocean (Jackson, 2004, 2007; Magalhaes et al., 2016), and around several bathymetry features/hot spots of the eastern North Atlantic basin, i.e., the Sierra Leone Rise (~5°N), the Cape Verde islands (~15°N, 245 Ray and Zaron, 2016), and the Atlantis-Meteor Seamount Complex/Azores islands (30-36°N) (Löb et al., 2020; Zhao et al. 2016).
 The variability is also increased in the western boundary current around the New England seamounts chain (NESC).
-Internal tides there are generated on the northern edge of the Georges Bank in the outer Gulf of Maine and propagate southeastward (Brickman & Loder, 1993).
-The resolution of the bathymetry has a significant impact on the SSH variability near the internal tide generation hot spots (Figures 2c and 2d).
-Inclusion of high-frequency atmospheric forcing has little or no impact on the modeled steric SSH
+Internal tides there are generated on the northern edge of the Georges Bank in the outer Gulf of Maine and propagate southeastward 250 (Brickman and Loder, 1993).
+The resolution of the bathymetry has a significant impact on the SSH variability near the internal tide generation hot spots (Figures 2c-d).
+Inclusion of high-frequency atmospheric forcing has little or no impact on the modeled steric SSH variability (Figures 2d-e), indicating that high-frequency motions induced by wind variability of 1-6 hours have a small or